bobdavies2000/OpenCVB/README.md

 ![A picture containing text, indoor, screenshot, display Description automatically generated](media/20aa54d92af5420755e4f9ff108d0d09.png)

 **Profile_Derivative:** *A new series of algorithms was added to work with the contour of RedCloud cells.
 In this example some key points on the contour of a cell are explored.
 The upper left image outlines in yellow the selected RedCloud cell in the RGB image.
-The upper right image shows the RedCloud_Core output (click to select another cell.)
+The upper right image shows the RedCloud_Basics output (click to select another cell.)
 The lower left image shows the derivative of the contour in depth with yellow highlighting where contour points are closest to the camera and blue shows where contour points are farther away from the camera.
 The information in the lower right image shows the point cloud coordinates of the rightmost, leftmost, highest, lowest, closest and farthest points (see the key in the lower right image for color definitions.)*

 # Recent Changes – January 2023